GETTING AN EIN – an Employers Identification Number

 If you are an individual for tax purposes, you need the advice HERE.

 American publishers have to pay American taxes to the IRS (Internal Revenue Service).
-If you’re receiving royalties from an American firm, then the IRS are legally obliged to take 30% of your royalties in tax.
+If you’re receiving royalties into your limited company from an American firm, then the IRS are legally obliged to take 30% of your royalties in tax.
 You get what remains.
-However – and luckily – the USA and the UK have signed a tax treaty which means UK residents should only get taxed by the UK.
-You can receive your royalties untouched by US tax!
+However – and luckily – the USA and the UK have signed a tax treaty which means UK residents, and resident limited companies, can get taxed in just one place i.e. the UK.
+You can receive your royalties untouched by US tax, and the responsibility is yours to account for the tax in the UK.

 Good news!
 But it doesn’t happen automatically.
-It’s up to you, the writer, to prove to the IRS that you qualify under this treaty, and don’t have to pay US tax.
-And for that, you need to establish yourself as a UK taxpayer.
+It’s up to you, the Director of your company, to prove to the IRS that you qualify under this treaty, and don’t have to pay US tax.
+And for that, you need to establish your company as a UK taxpayer.

-This is done by obtaining a US tax number called an EIN – Employers* Identification Number – and complete a W8-BEN form.
+This is done by obtaining a US tax number called an EIN – Employers* Identification Number – and complete a W8-BEN-E** form.

 This tells the IRS that you qualify for US tax exemption.

-Call the IRS’s dedicated line for businesses located outside of the US: 001-267-941-1099 (not toll free – but I consider it a reasonable cost to set up your company, and it can be claimed as a business expense).
-Keep your SS-4 form beside you when they do as they will ask you about your entries.
+Keep your SS-4 form beside you when you call, as they will ask you about your entries.
 Keep your company information close as well, as they may ask about the incorporation date / directors etc.

 They then give you the number over the phone and will send you confirmation by post in the next 2-3 weeks.